History of the St. Louis Cardinals (1920–1952): Mize and Medwick power the Cardinals (1935–1940)

 With generally competitive play and vigorous hitting from Medwick and first baseman Johnny Mize, the Cardinals finished as high as second place in 1935, 1936 and 1939, highlighted by a 96-win campaign in 1935.
 The Dean brothers combined for 47 of those wins.
-However, the Cubs reeled off 21 straight late-season wins –– the second-longest win-streak in Major League history –– to overtake the Cardinals and capture the NL pennant with 100 wins.
+However, the Cubs reeled off 21 straight late-season wins––the second-longest win-streak in Major League history––to overtake the Cardinals and capture the NL pennant with 100 wins.
 Medwick won the MVP and Triple Crown in 1937, the last National Leaguer to achieve the feat, batting .374 with 154 RBIs, 237 hits, and 56 doubles.
 In the 1937 All-Star Game, Dizzy Dean broke his toe, forcing him to alter his pitching motion, which sapped the power on his fastball, thus precipitating the decline of his playing career.

 As the Cardinals farm system continued to develop talent and fuel the success of the major league club, Landis remained disinclined to accept the procession of major league clubs developing their own minor league farm systems.
 Although his hope persisted that Rickey's plan would become financially burdensome or founder by some other means, Landis had little choice except to refrain from interference.
 Upon discovering that the Cardinals controlled multiple teams competing in the same league in 1938, Landis released more than 70 players.
-As very few were likely be bound for the major leagues, Landis' act had little effect in slowing the march of Cardinals prospects to the major leagues who provided the core players for the Cardinals' three World Series titles the next decade.
+As very few were likely to be bound for the major leagues, Landis' act had little effect in slowing the march of Cardinals prospects to the major leagues who provided the core players for the Cardinals' three World Series titles the next decade.
 One notable exception was Pete Reiser, whom Larry McPhail made a pact with Rickey to swap back.
 However, upon seeing Reiser's talent, McPhail reneged on his promise.
 Reiser went on to win the NL batting title with a .343 batting average as a member the 1942 Brooklyn Dodgers.
-Despite Landis' zealous opposition toward the farm system model, his intentions –– although misplaced –– were in the benevolence of the game, according to Rob Neyer.
+Despite Landis' zealous opposition toward the farm system model, his intentions––although misplaced––were in the benevolence of the game, according to Rob Neyer.